 We have evaluated the appropriateness of the accounting policies based on IFRS 9's requirements, our business understanding and industry practice.
 Management of the Company has assessed the robustness of the financial position and liquidity of CETIN a.s. to meet its obligation regarding the loan receivables.
-We have assessed management's analysis, specifically, we evaluated the liquidity and solvency of CETIN a.s. based on its audited financial statements as at 31 December 2021, and analysed movements in its net equity, net income before tax and cash flows in comparison with previous year.
-Additionally, we evaluated the timely repayment of interest and, if applicable, principal obligations by CETIN a.s. during the year and subsequent to balance sheet date, to determine whether conditions exist that indicate a negative impact on the counterparty's ability to meet its future obligations.
-Moreover, inspecting external rating agencies' reports.
+We have assessed management's analysis, specifically, we have evaluated the liquidity and solvency of CETIN a.s. based on its audited financial statements as at 31 December 2022, and analysed movements in its net equity, net income before tax and cash flows in comparison with previous year.
+Additionally, we evaluated the timely repayment of interest and, if applicable, principal obligations by CETIN a.s. during the vear and subsequent to balance sheet date. to determine whether conditions exist that Our observation

-Our observation

-We found that the credit risk related to the Loan Receivables due from CETIN a.s. has been appropriately taken into account in the valuation of Loan Receivables and disclosed in Note 15(iv) of the financial statements.
+We found that the credit risk related to the Loan Receivables due from CETIN a.s. has been appropriately taken into account in the valuation of Loan Receivables and disclosed in Note 15 (iv) of the financial statements.